-GOLD: The Possibility Of A Trump Induced Bull Run
+Gold: The Possibility Of A Trump-Induced Bull Run

 Gold (NYSEARCA:GLD) is generally regarded a precious metal that can serve as a hedge against inflation and an insurance policy for paper currencies and the high level of debt that they often represent.
 Gold can often serve as a "go-to" asset in times of increased market volatility and uncertainty.

-The current general consensus on Wall Street appears to be that president-elect Donald Trump will usher in a new era of prosperity for the U.S. economy by fixing the tax code, removing regulatory constraints, and fixing unfair trade deals.
-Combine that with the Federal Reserve's intent to raise interest rates further in 2017, and the outlook for gold is generally thought of as "bad".
-Indeed, since the Nov 7th election results and the Fed's raising of the discount rate, gold is down from roughly $1280 to the current price of $1155 (around 10%).
+The current general consensus on Wall Street appears to be that President-elect Donald Trump will usher in a new era of prosperity for the U.S. economy by fixing the tax code, removing regulatory constraints, and fixing unfair trade deals.
+Combine that with the Federal Reserve's intent to raise interest rates further in 2017, and the outlook for gold is generally thought of as "bad."
+Indeed, since the Nov.
+7th election results and the Fed's raising of the discount rate, gold is down from roughly $1,280 to the current price of $1,155 (around 10%).

 Source: Kitco